jakiestfu/Blur.js/README.md

 ````
 $('.target').blurjs({
 	source: 'body',		//Background to blur
 	radius: 5,		//Blur Radius
 	overlay: '',		//Overlay Color, follow CSS3's rgba() syntax
 	offset: {		//Pixel offset of background-position
 		x: 0,
 		y: 0
 	},
 	optClass: '',		//Class to add to all affected elements
 	cache: false,		//If set to true, blurred image will be cached and used in the future.
 If image is in cache already, it will be used.
 	cacheKeyPrefix: 'blurjs-',	//Prefix to the keyname in the localStorage object
-	draggable: false				//Only used if jQuery UI is present.
+	draggable: false,	//Only used if jQuery UI is present.
 Will change background-position to fixed
+	debug: false,		//put debug info in console
+	useCss: true,		//Use <style>...</style> instead of inline styles. best for multiple targets
+	onReady: null		//Callback triggered when image is loaded, blured and applied to dtarget.
 });
 ````